simorjay/PeerThreatModel/Mod4-CollectingTMprogress.md

   </tr>
  <tr>
     <td>Provide PowerBi Dashboard</td>
-    <td>Dashboard to come soon  To use the PBI dashboard, you will need to revise the source location of the xls file.
-Currently PBI path is  <br>
+    <td>Dashboard provided helps illustrate how you can use the sample data in the xls.
+Download the xls, and PBI to view the sample.
+NOTE: PowerBi is required to open the file.
+You will need to revise the location of the source file to use your local copy of the XLS, review source info in PBI, and revice the following line<br>
     <code> Source = Excel.Workbook(File.Contents("C:\Github\PeerThreatModel\Articles\TM-Tracking.xlsx" </code>)</td>
-    <td><a href="https://youtube.com">Short video on dashboard comming soon</a></td>
+    <td><a href="/Articles/PowerbiSampleDashboard.pbix">Short video on dashboard comming soon</a></td>
     <td>10 min video</td>
   </tr>
 </table>